prakashmariappan/gym-recommendation-app/README.md

-# FitRankerAI Powered Gym Review Analysis System
+# FitRanker AI Powered Gym Review Analysis System

 The **AI Powered Gym Review Analysis System** helps users find gyms tailored to their preferences, using location data and personalized reviews.
 By leveraging the Google Places API and NLP techniques, the app provides a list of nearby gyms, rates them based on user-defined preferences, and displays them on an interactive map.